semdial2026/semdial2026.github.io/_pages/venue_travel_accomodation.md

 ## Accommodations

-There are recommended hotels for attendees of SemDial 2026 – LuffDial.
+The recommended hotels for attendees of SemDial 2026 – LuffDial is Burleigh Court - which is the closest on-campus accommodation to the conference venue.

 <div class="row">
   <div class="col">